CLICK HERE for video of this sermon

 We exist in beloved community, true to spirit of Dr. King, as concerned with justice and love for all people.
 We exist in beloved community because we marry our individualism with the interconnection of all life, into a theology of interdependence.
 We need one another in more ways than we know.

 Our interdependence is critical to our existence.
 Ironically, as we have been driven apart physically by the pandemic we have been drawn together virtually by the necessity of being in community.
-In some ways, we are watching The Unitarian Church in Westport, going into a 2.0 existence, the UU Congregation in Westport.
+In some ways, we are watching The Unitarian Universalist Congregation in Westport, going into a 2.0 existence, the UU Congregation in Westport.
 We are becoming something more.
 Much more.

 Unitarian, masculine, individualistic, the very best of the Enlightenment with our Universalism, feminine, interconnected, at the heart of our community, a communatas in Latin, a gathering of souls.
 In her essay “ Liminal Communitas and Feminist Solidarity”, the feminist scholar Athena Bellas, draws a connection between the way individualism without community robes all of us but especially girls and women, of their identity.
 Community is the “us” to our sense of “me”.
 Or as the feminist writer bell hooks put it: “All efforts at self-transformation challenge us to engage in on-going, critical (lens) ….(Our) individual commitment, when coupled with engagement in collective discussion, provides a space for critical feedback which strengthens our efforts to change and make ourselves anew.”